comp-journalism/UMD-J479V-J779V-Spring2016/README.md

 - Recommended Readings
   - C. Groskopf.
 The Quartz guide to bad data.
 [Link](https://github.com/Quartz/bad-data-guide)

+- Homework
+  - Python tutorial: "Introducing Functions" [Link](http://introtopython.org/introducing_functions.html)
+  - Python tutorial: "If Statements" [Link](http://introtopython.org/if_statements.html)

 - **Assignment One OUT**
   - Computational and Data Journalism Critique [Link]()

+- ** Tues.
+Feb.
+2, 5-8pm in Knight 3207**
+  - Python "bootcamp": we'll gather as a group and work on the week's homework together in a collaborative atmosphere.
+RSVP and there will be Pizza!

 ####February 8 - Document and Text Analytics####
 (Guest lecture by Jennifer Stark, Research Scientist at UMD Computational Journalism Lab)